dzekelid/policies/_listings/aws-identity-and-access-management/action-listattacheduserpolicies-get.md

 ---
 swagger: "2.0"
 info:
-  title: AWS Identity and Access Management API
+  title: AWS Identity and Access Management API List Attached User Policies
   version: 1.0.0
+  description: Lists all managed policies that are attached to the specified IAM user.
 schemes:
 - http
 produces: